We are focused on developing a highly effective and efficient supply chain based on long-term sustainable relationships.

 For example, we have a long-term partnership with The Lettuce Company, which grows produce for us just metres from where it will be processed.
 The Lettuce Company is one of our key growers, supplying us with over 3,000 tonnes of baby leaf and whole leaf lettuce last year alone.

 We also hold a bi-annual suppliers’ conference to help reinforce our relationships with all the people who work so hard with us to produce and deliver fantastic products.
-This year our conference was open to all suppliers from fruit and salad producers, ingredient suppliers and packaging companies through to hauliers.
+Our conference is open to all suppliers from fruit and salad producers, ingredient suppliers and packaging companies through to hauliers.
 It is a fantastic opportunity for everyone involved to network and learn from each other, share new market insights, and give feedback on areas of innovation from packaging to processing equipment.

 Supplier Spotlight: Stuart Lyons Haulage

-Andy Jenner, Managing Director of Stuart Lyons Haulage, has worked with Natures Way Foods for three and a half years now.
+Andy Jenner, Managing Director of Stuart Lyons Haulage, has worked with Natures Way Foods for over five years.
 Here he shares his insights into the partnership and how his company adds value to the operation.

 What services do you provide for Natures Way Foods?